The historic lock and dam draws area

-The Well's Lock and Dam was built well over 100 years ago to facilitate river traffic.
+The Well's Lock and Dam (No. 3) was built over 125 years ago to facilitate river traffic.

 Beyond the recreational value and keeping the water table high on the Little Kanawha River, the 1891 lock and dam is the last of five constructed to facilitate river traffic from Parkersburg to Elizabeth, Creston, Grantsville and Glenville.

 Recent efforts by the Department of Environmental Protection and the Army Corps of Engineers has likely slowed the dams collapse.

 Workers have dumped some rock in the lock area of the dam.

 Dam creates a large reservoir of water up the Little Kanawha

 The EPA has recently been at Elizabeth evaluating the situation.

 The dam has been deteriorating for several years.